swimmingly/yodrew.github.io/_pages/air.md

 Use a table saw to cut the 8 pieces so they come out square.
 Or have a carpenter do it for you, including the holes.
 Just take the drawing with you, modified for your needs.
 The carpenter probably has some extra melamine laying around to sell you cheap.
 To screw pieces together, first drill pilot holes so edges don't break.
 I always drill pilot holes in wood less than 30mm wide for this reason.

-To insulate, make square tubes of metal screen covered in porous fabric to form the channel.
+To insulate, make round tubes of plastic screen.
+Cover with porous fabric if insulation is fine, like cellulose.
 Stuff insulation around it and close the box.
-Or cut and glue sheet insulation in place.
 Roughen the plastic surface first with sandpaper so the glue sticks.

 #### machines